cbstatsoft/dtabnk/README.md

 - Generates a new column in `.dta` files with entity ID numbers, as STATA does not support using strings as entity names.
 - Sanitises variable names (e.g. 'US$' → 'USD', '%' → 'pct', ' ' → '_').
 - Allows custom entity (`--id`) and time (`--time`) variables.
-- Perform a Hausman test between fixed and random effects on input file(s).
+- Perform a Hausman test between fixed and random effects on input file variable(s).
 - Duplicate output filename handling via autorename or overwrite.
 - Preview output files(s) directly in the console.
 - Dependencies can be automatically installed by dtabnk if `pip` is installed